 If a receipt is required please ensure that the submission is handed IN PERSON to Ethics Office.

 1 Studies that fall under the category of clinical trials must be registered on a clinical trials registry (e.g. ACT, ANZCTR).
-For projects where an unregistered drug or device is being used, or where they are being used outside their indications a Clinical Trial Notification (CTN) to the TGA will be required – a hard copy of the CTN form should be submitted as part of the application where CAHS/PMH is the sponsor.
+For projects where an unregistered drug or device is being used, or where they are being used outside their indications a Clinical Trial Notification (CTN) to the TGA will be required.
 A Clinical Trial Research Agreement or similar, plus other documentation may also be required, depending on the nature of the study and its funder/sponsor.
 Full details are in section 2 of WA Health Research Governance Policy and Procedures.

 Application Forms are held on the Government of Western Australia Department of Health website.
 If the direct link to the form below is not working please review the website directly at: ww2.health.wa.gov.au and review the “Researchers and Educators section” under the title “Research Governance”.